How to make gorgeous DIY bookmarks with resin! These resin bookmarks are easy to customize and make a great gift idea!

 I spent a LOT of time reading in 2020.
 In fact, I read 40 books last year!
 I love to DIY practical crafts that are not only cute but also useful.
 These DIY bookmarks are both!

 For this project, I didn’t have bookmark molds and simply used rectangle ones.
 If that’s all you have, just be careful to to overfill the mold.
-You don’t want your resin bookmarks to be too thick!
+You don’t want your DIY bookmarks to be too thick!

 DIY Bookmarks from Resin